 Established in 1955 by state statute, the University of Illinois Police Training Institute is one of the largest and longest running police academies in the United States.
-The institute has trained thousands of police and correctional officers since its inception, preparing students to be leaders and professionals in the ever more important peace-keeping function in our communities.
+The institute has trained tens of thousands of police and correctional officers since its inception, preparing students to be leaders and professionals in the ever more important peace-keeping function in our communities.

 Instructors are on the leading edge in developing new and innovative strategic approaches that enable peace officers to assist their communities in maintaining ordered and safe societies.
 Our academic research efforts, a critical part of our mission, are focused on producing new and more effective teaching methods to provide graduating officers with the knowledge and skills required for decision-making in an increasingly complex work environment.